awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

    1. Choose **Instances** and select your instance\.

-   1. Under **Security groups**, choose **view inbound rules**\.

-   1. You should see the following list of rules in your default security group:
+   1. On the **Security** tab, view the inbound rules\.
+You should see the following rule:

       ```
-      Security Groups associated with i-1234567890abcdef0
-      Ports     Protocol     Source     launch-wizard-N
+      Port range   Protocol     Source
-      22        tcp          0.0.0.0/0          ✔
+      22           tcp          0.0.0.0/0
       ```

+   1. Choose the link for the security group\.
 Using the procedures in [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule), add a new inbound security rule with the following values:
       + **Type**: HTTP
       + **Protocol**: TCP
       + **Port Range**: 80
       + **Source**: Custom

 1. Test your web server\.
 In a web browser, type the public DNS address \(or the public IP address\) of your instance\.
+You can get the public DNS address for your instance using the Amazon EC2 console\.
 If there is no content in `/var/www/html`, you should see the Apache test page\.
-You can get the public DNS for your instance using the Amazon EC2 console \(check the **Public DNS** column; if this column is hidden, choose **Show/Hide Columns** \(the gear\-shaped icon\) and choose **Public DNS**\)\.
+When you add content to the document root, your content appears at the public DNS address of your instance instead of this test page\.

    If you are unable to see the Apache test page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
 For information about adding an HTTP rule to your security group, see [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.
-**Important**

    If you are not using Amazon Linux, you may also need to configure the firewall on your instance to allow these connections\.
 For more information about how to configure the firewall, see the documentation for your specific distribution\.
 ![\[Apache test page\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/apache_test_page2.4.png)
-**Note**
-This test page appears only when there is no content in `/var/www/html`\.
-When you add content to the document root, your content appears at the public DNS address of your instance instead of this test page\.

 Apache httpd serves files that are kept in a directory called the Apache document root\.
 The Amazon Linux Apache document root is `/var/www/html`, which by default is owned by root\.